 Throughout the year there are various courses being conducted in this program such as baking, honey harvesting, tailoring and computer skills.

-The objective of the project is to help those who are in need in ways you can, to inspire and to care.
+The objective of the project is to inspire, care and help those who are in need in ways you can.

 On your first day of the program, you will have an orientation in order to better understand your new environment and the program.
 Our coordinators will take you to an enchanting spice plantation, the local market, and a few supermarkets located close to our center.
 You can also utilize this time of the day to exchange your currency or purchase any of the essential items you might need during your stay.

 On the second day of your first week, an introduction to the local projects and programs will be given through an observation time at the project site.
 During this project introduction, you can also choose to assist the existing participants on the project.
 Our coordinator will also theoretically describe and train you on the activities of the project onsite so that it is easy for you to understand the project in a step-by-step manner.
 Your time on the project will commence on Wednesday.